knanao/tfcvlt/README.md

 ```

 Place your credentials in a Terraform Cloud environment variable, `GOOGLE_CREDENTIALS` as Sensitive.
-After that, Please delete your local credential file.
+After that, please delete your local credential file.
 ```
 cat .secrets/credentials.json | tr -s '\n' ' '
 ```

 ### Install required components and initialize Vault server
+Before running the below command, please update `gcp_project` in the terraform.tfvars each `dev` and `ops` dirs.
 ```
 WORKSPACE=ops make apply
 ```